etn-ccis/blui-react-native-themes/README.md

 </ThemeProvider>
 ```

+> Users of the Dark Theme should use our React Native Paper wrapper components (see below).

 ### React Native Paper Wrapper Components

-The theming mechanism for React Native Paper is a bit limited in the amount of customization available for components.
-Because of this, we updated the `ThemeColors` interface and created wrapper components to use in place of the standard React Native Paper components.
+The default theme structure for React Native Paper components does not offer us enough control to make some components look exactly the way they should for PX Blue applications.
+Because of this, we have extended the default theme type definition (see below) and created wrapper components with the correct styles to use in place of the standard React Native Paper components.

-For best results, instead of using React Native Paper components directly, you should use the [PX Blue wrapper components](https://github.com/pxblue/react-native-component-library/tree/master/components/src/themed/readme.md).
+In order for these components to look correct in your application, you should use the [PX Blue wrapper components](https://github.com/pxblue/react-native-component-library/tree/master/components/src/themed/readme.md) in place of the respective components from React Native Paper.

 ### TypeScript